PopovEvgeniy/neongdk/readme.txt

 Features

- Minimum external dependencies: only OPENGL and standard Windows API libraries.
+ Minimum external dependencies: OPENGL and standard the Windows API libraries.
  You don't need to link a main program with the engine binary file.
 The engine is just the source code files.
  Wide range of supported compilers.
  Two render backends: hardware-accelerated OPENGL and software OPENGL.